AI Mind Reader - xelsed.ai

 let brainPoints = [];

-Stores the blue color used for the glowing brain outline
+A p5.Color used to tint the glowing brain outline blue

 let brainColor;